yracnet/vite-plugin-remix/README.md

 ## Run

-Use the vite-flow for run the app
+To run the app, use the Vite flow:

 ```bash
 yarn run dev